JMS737/monzo-export/README.md

 ### Transactions (CSV Export)
 Calling either of these endpoints will trigger the generation of a CSV containing the all transactions after the provided `since` parameter, or all transactions if this is omitted **(see [Limitations and Caveats](#limitations-and-caveats) to get transactions older than 90 days).**

-Where the CSV is output can be configured with the `OUTPUT_DIRECTORY` and `OUTPUT_FILENAME` configuration values.
-By default it will be `./output/export.csv`.
+The CSV is output can be configured with the `OUTPUT_DIRECTORY` and `OUTPUT_FILENAME` configuration values.
+By default it will be saved to `./output/export.csv`.

 #### Requests
 `/GET /export/transactions`